pydio/pydio-doc-admin-guide/4_access_control_and_security/6_security_policies.md

 When talking of _resources_ in the context of _Security Policies_, it can be:

-* a workspace, a file or a folder
+* A file or a folder, and by association a Workspace, via ACLs
-* a group or a user
-* a REST API endpoint
+* A REST API endpoint
-* ...
+* An OpenId Connect operation

 To gain a deeper understanding of the model, the reader will find these links valuable: